jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - Corporate networks can be segmented into multiple VLANs to separate different types of resources
   - Communications should be encrypted using TLS or IPSec
   - **Backhaul network**: the segment linking smaller/local networks to a central hub or broader Internet; MPLS can be used with these scenarios as it supports QoS features; Metro Ethernet are also commonly used providing high bandwidth, scalability, and application flexibility
-  - Very-small-aperture terminal (VSAT) enables remote terminals to to communicate with geostationary satellites, providing connectivity where traditional terrestrial communication is not available
+  - Very-small-aperture terminal (VSAT) enables remote terminals to communicate with geostationary satellites, providing connectivity where traditional terrestrial communication is not available
   - Low Earth Orbit (LEO) satellites (e.g. Starlink) provide reduced latency and higher-speed connectivity compared to traditional geostationary satellites

 - 4.3.4 Third-party connectivity (e.g., telecom providers, hardware support)
-  - Any time an org’s network is connected directly to another entity’s network, their local threats and risks affect each other; most orgs don't need to interact directly, but for those that do, it's important to consider the risks and ramfications, including partnerships, cloud services, and remote workers
+  - Any time an org’s network is connected directly to another entity’s network, their local threats and risks affect each other; most orgs don't need to interact directly, but for those that do, it's important to consider the risks and ramifications, including partnerships, cloud services, and remote workers
     - **memorandum of understanding (MOU)** or **memorandum of agreement (MOA)**: (Note: MOU = letter of intent) an expression of agreement or aligned intent, will, or purpose between two entities
     - **interconnection security agreement (ISA)**: an ISA is a formal declaration of the security stance, risk, and technical requirements of a link between two organizations’ IT infrastructures
   - Remote workers are another form of third-party connectivity